 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of WVU Potomac State undergrads use financial aid to help pay for school.
-In 2021, 843 of the 1,340 undergrads enrolled received financial aid.
-WVU Potomac State meets 65 percent of the demonstrated financial need for undergraduates.
+The majority of Potomac State College of West Virginia University undergrads use financial aid to help pay for school.
+In 2022, 843 of the 1,193 undergrads enrolled received financial aid.
+WVU Potomac State meets 65% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $6,453 a year.
-Around 59 percent of WVU Potomac State undergrads take out student loans to cover any remaining costs.
+Around 59% of WVU Potomac State undergrads take out student loans to cover any remaining costs.
 WVU Potomac State graduates who have student loans graduate with an average of $18,208 of student loan debt.